tangminhanh/metadata_enrichment/docker/README.md

 # PythonLambdaDockerECR
-run lambda on docker container and deploy Base image on ECR and use on Lambda
+to run lambda on docker container and deploy Base image on ECR and use on Lambda

 #### Commands to test locally